Progress chart for CAFM, IT and management, clear visualisation of industry developments and IT solutions.

 1. target definition

-Carry out a comprehensive Maturity level analysis through.
+Conduct a comprehensive Maturity level analysis through.
 The aim is to assess the current status of your processes and identify weaknesses and strengths.
 Interviews with employees or workshops are a good starting point to obtain different perspectives and get a complete picture.

 3. create a maturity matrix